amplab/training/ampcamp/succinct.md

 </div>
 </div>

-Again, note the time taken to execute this query.
+Again, please note the query execution time.

-Now lets see how we can perform the same operations on a SuccinctKVRDD.
-In the interest of time, we also preprocessed the larger Wikipedia dataset into Succinct data structures and stored it on your USB drive.
-Before we load the Succinct data structures, lets uncache the previous RDD:
+As earlier, let us now perform these queries on SuccinctKVRDD.
+We will use the preprocessed dataset (again, available on the USB drive).
+Before we load the
+SuccinctKVRDD, lets uncache the previous RDD:

 <div class="codetabs">
 <div data-lang="scala" markdown="1">